 At the Conservative event there was a noticeable focus on ways to increase the contribution of the corporate sector to build better communities.
 Victor Adebowale set out how devolution offers a real opportunity to build new cross-sector collaborations to achieve social change.
 His rallying cry on the need for philanthropy with the scale and vision of George Peabody to really shift the dial underscored the theme of radicalism.

 What does this all mean for the sector?
 Well as NPC has recently argued, incrementalism is increasingly not up to the task.
 Society faces big problems and people want a vision and action that matches up to the challenge.
 If charities want to be part of the solution then the sector will need those big, bold ideas to achieve social change.

-Where can charities get those ideas?
+Where can charities get radical ideas?

 Well one place to start is by bringing together some of the most innovative, radical leaders from the sector and beyond.
 Luckily the conference season continues next week with something that does exactly that: our very own annual event NPC Ignites.

 Featuring such luminaries as Polly Neate from Shelter, Mark Atkinson of Scope, Lord Sainsbury, Dr Will Cavendish formerly of DeepMind, and Deborah Mattinson of Britian Thinks, there’s something there to inspire everyone.
 If you hurry, you can still bag a ticket and end the conference season with a bang.